 There are some useful SAP Portal features are available in this framework:

 - More Apps

 I was most intrigued by this last component: More Apps.
-This is a list of mobile iViews that can be dynamically filtered with the Search bar.
+This is a list of mobile iViews that you can be dynamically filtered with the Search bar.
 This should allow a user to easily find their mobile application from a large list as seen in this screen print.

-|More Apps jQuery Mobile Page from Portal on Device
+|More Apps jQuery Mobile Page from Portal on Device|

 My simple implementation strategy is to use the More Apps page as a mobile app catalog for users.
-Have each link jump into a HTML5 mobile back-end application, such as Mobile Sales on ERP, Mobile Workflow Approvals, User Management, or Purchase Order Approval (all lightweight mobile applications available from MindSet Consulting
+Have each link jump into a HTML5 mobile back-end application, such as Mobile Sales on ERP, Mobile Workflow Approvals, User Management, or Purchase Order Approval (all lightweight mobile applications available from MindSet Consulting).

 I have heard that in future releases of the SAP Portal this may be enhanced and built directly in.
 There are also some restrictions on browsers that may need additional configuration to override.

 SAP Portal on Device has great potential.
 Some of the more extensive features may need a bit of work to more simply integrate into the Portal.
 However, you can implement parts of it today.
 It can make for an efficient and simple mobile gateway that requires no additional hardware or licensing.